Why Do We Still Remember Buster Keaton?

-It has been 100 years since Buster Keaton started making movies.
-I am very honored to contribute my post to the celebration of one of the greatest film makers of all time.
+Even though it has been 100 years since Buster Keaton started making movies, his film shorts and movies keep collecting new fans every year.
+They have a timeless appeal to the human heart and funny bone.
+It is with great honor, that I can contribute this post to the celebration of one of the greatest film makers of all time.
 If you love movies, Keaton movies are a must to watch.
 To learn more about him and his movies there are several posts to read thanks to Lea S from Silent-ology.
 She is hosting this Keaton Tribute.
-You can find more posts on Keaton using the link below:
+You can find these posts on Keaton using the link below:

 Buster Keaton helped pioneer the movie and Television industry; however, he did so much more.
 Besides acting,writing, directing, producing, choreographing and doing his own stunts, he mentored and continues to influence comedians and film makers today.
 He started making movie shorts (around 22 gag minutes) at a time when most film was thought to be a collection of pictures, flickering quickly across a reel of film.
 Moving pictures or Flickers, as they were called at the turn of the 20th century, were a novelty past time for potential trill seekers, vaudeville gags or even a bit of pornography.